bspaans/python-mingus/doc/wiki/mingusApplications.rst

 ﻿Applications
 ============

 This is an overview of some of the applications that use mingus.
-If you know of or have written another program, get in [mingusContact contact] and we'll add it as soon as possible.
+If you know of or have written another program, open a pull request or get in contact and we'll add it to the list.

 ----